Archaeological Museum of Almyros

 The museum includes local artifacts and other exhibits from the Neolithic period, through Mycenean, Geometric, Classical, Hellenistic periods, and later Roman years.
 Opposite the museum is the old High School, the Gymnasium of Almyros, which is a classic monumental building from the beginning of 20th century.
-The Museum and Gymnasium are the oldest buildings in the area and had suffered great damages during the 1980 earthquake.
+The Museum and Gymnasium are the oldest buildings in the area and had suffered great damage during the 1980 earthquake.